klux21/limitless_times/README.txt

 new_localtime_r() because the function are relying of the environment parameter TZ which can be adjusted at runtime.
 For speeding up the things a static pre-calculated struct is used that contains the local time-zone information.

 For being thread safe you need to call update_time_zone_info() before creating any threads.
-After a changes of TZ or the local time zone afterwards update_time_zone_info() needs to be called again to activate the settings.
+In case of changes of TZ or the local time zone afterwards update_time_zone_info() needs to be called again to activate the new settings.
 The update of the static information isn't yet thread save implemented.
+The C standard says about the *_r functions that they "shall not be subject to data races, unless the time or calendar state is changed in a multi-thread execution."
+If you really need that a mutex needs to be added.

-The support of the daylight saving rules are not that funny to implement but new_mktime and new localtime_r should handle them right as long as the environment variable TZ is set and conforms the Unix standard.
+The support of the daylight saving rules are not that funny to implement but new_mktime and new localtime_r should handle them right as long as the environment variable TZ is set or can be found and conforms the Unix standard.

 The default value is searched in /etc/localtime if that file exists as common in many Unix systems.
-The algorythm doesn't cares the true binary format of the time zone data base files but extracts the TZ value at the end of that file only.
+The algorythm doesn't care the true binary format of the time zone data base files but extracts the TZ value at the end of that file only.
 This hack should work in Linux and BSD for most countries and time zones but the big bunch of the historical daylight saving time rules which may apply in case of historical times are currently ignored.
 Of course I doubt that any of us will go back in time for enjoying those old days again and for this it shouldn't be a big problem.
 Be aware that functions don't care about any leap seconds as well.
 Those are applied at random times for adjusting the Gregorian time against the UTC time a bit but a Gregorian year has an even bigger deviation from an average tropical year either and leap seconds can't fix the deviation problems that the GPS and other navigation systems face either.
-For being Unix standard conform it's required as well that "As represented in seconds since the Epoch, each and every day shall be accounted for by exactly 86400 seconds."
+The Unix standard says "As represented in seconds since the Epoch, each and every day shall be accounted for by exactly 86400 seconds."
 ( https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_15 )
-For this the implementations of the the most systems ignore leap seconds and I guess it's pretty OK to ignore leap seconds as well.
+For this the implementations of the the most systems ignore the leap seconds and I guess it's pretty OK to ignore them as well.
-The Gregorian year lasts currently a bit longer than a tropical year either but in a few ten thousend years in the future after the earth rotation has slowed down a bit more then the time will match it's rotation again and for this it seems to be a rather academic problem of some nitpickers only who have no patience to wait that time.
+The Gregorian year lasts currently a bit longer than a tropical year either but in a few ten thousend years after the earth rotation has slowed down a bit more the time will match again and for this it seems rather an academic problem of nitpickers only who have no patience to wait.

 For testing the functions and comparing the speed with the compiler build-in functions you may execute the test_times.c as shell script in a Linux or BSD